ranchercommunity/mrdx_reloaded/MRDX.Game.MoreMonsters/README.md

 ##### v0.2.7

-* 18 additional monster combinations have been added!
+* 19 additional monster combinations have been added!
-* Battle texture fixes for Beaclon/Metalner, Jell/Ghost, Phoenix/Dragon, Zilla/Dragon, Zilla/Ghost, and Mocchi/Jill
+* Battle texture fixes for numerous monsters.